CRCE Policy Manual (updated January 2022)

-- Either a 1or 2 year accreditation option is available for non-traditional programs.
-Traditional programs may be accredited for one year only.
+- Non-traditional programs and traditional programs may be accredited for one year only.

 - Educational content categories must be designated.
 Individual sessions in traditional programs must be individually assigned while one content area must be assigned for nontraditional courses.

-- Clearly defined application sections that contain explanations of required information and prompt for missing information during completion.
-Navigation menu provides notice of completed sections.
+- Clearly defined application sections that contain explanations of required information.
 Sections can be reviewed and modified any time prior to final submission.

 - Session contact hours for traditional programs are calculated automatically according to the session beginning and ending times and time allowed for breaks.

 - Speaker and program planner information it is stored and available for future use in other programs.

 - A basic marketing flyer that is populated with information provided in the application is provided.